google-marketing-solutions/gps_building_blocks/py/gps_building_blocks/analysis/exp_design/README.md

     confidence_level_percentage=90)
 ```

-**Expected output:** minimum statistical sample size required for either Test or
+**Expected output:** minimum statistical sample size required for either the
-Control group.
+Test or the Control group.

-### Calculate Statistical Sample Size for Different Bins of Predicted Probabilities
+### Calculate Statistical Sample Sizes for Different Bins of Predicted Probabilities

-One way to use the output from a propensity model to optimize marketing is to
+One way to use the output from a Propensity Model to optimize marketing is to
 first define different audience groups based on the predicted probabilities
 (such as `High`, `Medium` and `Low` propensity groups) and then test the same or
 different marketing strategies with those.